-AST 1075 Automotive Ignition Systems
+AST 1075 Automotive Ignition Systems 5 credits (2 lec., 6 lab)

 This part of automotive engine performance or tune-up includes the ignition system of the automobile from the theory of operation through the testing and repair procedures.
 General shop procedures, with emphasis on test equipment such as generic and manufactures scan tools, along with safety and use of shop and flat rate manuals are covered.
 (Spring Odd Year)